mm6/Blockchain_Technologies_Lab3/README.md

 ### Carnegie Mellon University
 ### Read over this lab for class 5 and take the pre-quiz for class 5.
 ### As an alternative, complete this lab and you may ignore the class 5 pre-quiz.
 The submission of the lab will count for full credit on the pre-quiz.
 ### However, by reading over the lab, and understanding what is going on, you will have sufficient knowledge to take the class 5 pre-quiz without actually working through the steps of the lab.
+In other words, the pre-quiz will be fair and will cover this lab at a high level.
 ### This policy is due to the abbreviated nature of a micro course.